 Not all functions can be treated analytically; the function

-is very flat at the origin and it oscillates infinitely often near , becomes linear as it approaches zero and oscilates again .
+is very flat at the origin and it oscillates infinitely often near , becomes linear as it approaches zero and oscillates again near .

 f = @(x) tan(sin(x))-sin(tan(x))